Skip to main content

 • Supports multiple tabs — new spaces are appended to the Program Data Sheet.

-• Repeatable — you can use @Interpret multiple times across sheets.
+• Repeatable — you can use the interpret agent multiple times across sheets.

 Additional Notes: